iter8-tools/iter8/mkdocs/docs/user-guide/tasks/run.md

     kubectl apply -f new-version-of-my-app.yaml -n my-app-namespace
 ```

-### Conditional Execution
-Tasks within an experiment can be [executed conditionally](../conditional.md) using `if` clauses.
-This feature is especially useful when combined with `run` tasks.

 Assess app versions. `If` SLOs are `not` satisfied by version numbered 1, rollback.
+This is an example of [conditional task execution](../conditional.md).
 ```yaml
 - task: assess-app-versions
   ...